SamyShaawat/Toys-Shop/README.md

 ### Second:
   1. git clone https://github.com/SamyShaawat/Toys-Shop.git
-  2. Open frontend directory and write in terminal #### npm install
+  2. Open frontend directory and write in the terminal # npm install
-  3. Then npm start
+  3. Then write: # npm start
-  4. Open backend directory and write in terminal #### npm install
+  4. Open backend directory and write in terminal # npm install
-  5. Then npm start
+  5. Then write: # npm start
-#### Note that: npm install command install  all dependencies
+#### Note that: npm install command install  all dependencies and npm start to run the files of backend and frontend

-### link of the website: https://whimsical-gingersnap-d57bd6.netlify.app/